ibm-messaging/kafka-java-vertx-starter/ui/src/TestUtils/README.md

 - rtl - react test library is provided to you via TestUtils - no need to import it per test file.
 It also adds helpful capabilities on top of the core RTL implementation.
-Includes core RTL, `expect()` extensions and the hooks package.
+Includes core RTL, `expect()` extensions, the hooks package, and a helper function, `mountHook` which will mount and return a hook ready for testing.
 - server - functions which can be called which return the various shapes returned by the backend.
 See comments in the file for more details.
 - MockWebSocket - a class that can be used in place of a real WebSocket.
+- `sinon` is imported fully from this set of helpers - useful for items such as controlling time.